JoomiK/JoomiK.github.io/_posts/2017-1-29-abtesting.md

 ---

-## Testing two different teaching methods.
+## Testing two different teaching methods

 I participated in a study that looked at whether the order of presenting materials in a high school biology class made a difference in test scores.